observability-lab-cse/observability-lab-workshop/06-advanced-observability-instrumentation/README.md

 </details>

 2. You can also query your custom metrics to access more details, such as custom dimensions, including the added tags.
-Go to the 'Logs' section and query the `customMetrics` table to see more details of the custom metrics tracking successful and failed device updates.
+Go to the **Logs** section of the portal and query the `customMetrics` table to see more details of the custom metrics tracking successful and failed device updates.

 * Pick one of the query results.
 Can you find the device ID which you previously used to tag the metric updates?